phalcon/documentation/docs/volt.md

 ## Overview

 Volt is an ultra-fast and designer-friendly templating engine written in C for PHP.
-It offers a set of helpers to write views easily.
+It offers a set of helpers to write views.
 Volt is highly integrated with other components of Phalcon but can be used as a stand-alone component in your application.

 ![](assets/images/content/views-volt.png)

 Volt is inspired by [Jinja][jinja], originally created by [Armin Ronacher][armin].

 Many developers will be in familiar territory, using the same syntax they have been using with similar template engines.
 Volt's syntax and features have been enhanced with more elements and of course with the performance that developers have been accustomed to while working with Phalcon.

 ## Syntax